alchemicode/jServ/README.md

     </dd>
 </dl>
 <br>
-<h2>License and Copyright Notice</h2>
+<h2 align="center">License and Copyright Notice</h2>
 <p align="center">
     Copyright (c) 2019, Kristofer Ter-Gabrielyan.
 All Rights Reserved.

-Permission to modify and redistribute is granted under the terms of the Apache 2.0
+    Permission to modify and redistribute is granted under the terms of the Apache 2.0.
 </p>